 Because many sites offer free trials or limited free access to their content.
 And pretty much all of them have extensive blog or advice sections with tips and tricks for learning languages.

 Aside from that, not all paid language learning sites cost a lot—you can often take advantage of cheaper plans that give you limited access, and depending on what you’re looking for, this can be more than worth it.

 Glossika is another prolific website with a language course count pushing 60.
 Apart from an extensive blog and free PDF section, this audio-based site offers a 7-day free trial for major languages and unlimited access to minority or endangered languages.
 So this might be a good site to check out if you’re learning an obscure language.

 Tip #3: Explore Global News Content Online

-Since you’re reading this post, you’ve likely already started looking for language resources online.
+Since you’re reading this post, you’ve likely already started looking to explore how to learn a language with resources online.